chukkchukk89-cmd/SynapScript/docs/TESTING_STRATEGY.md

 ## 4. Specific Testing Notes

 *   **Termux API Commands:** Verification of `termux-api` package installation (`pkg install termux-api`) and manual confirmation of Termux:API app permissions and Android TTS engine configuration are critical initial steps for any feature relying on Termux API.
-*   **API Token Management:** Due to in-memory storage, API tokens are regenerated after every server restart for testing protected routes.
+*   **API Token Management:** API tokens are now persistently stored in the SQLite database.
+This means tokens will persist across server restarts, simplifying testing of protected routes.

 ## 5. Future Considerations (Post V1.0)